dannytan/dismango/README.md

 > Ever had an image of a document/text that was just too long to read?
 This app is able to take multiple image files and read it's text out loud so you don't have to.
 Visit https://dismango.com/ to demo the app!

+Dismango is built using Vue.js with an integration of Google's Vision API.

 ## Build Setup

 ``` bash